-Besides providing water services to the current production of goods and services for the economy, water-related ecosystems provide a number of important environmental services, which are essential for human welfare and for the incessant functioning of the economy.
+Besides providing water services to the current production of goods and services for the economy, water-related ecosystems provide a number of important environmental services, which are essential for human welfare and for the ceaseless functioning of the economy.
 These services include, for example, water and health security, flood control, biodiversity support and all the water regulation services, essential to preserve both water and ecosystem services.

-The availability of all these environmental services depends on the status of conservation of the ecosystems that provide them.
+As above, the availability of all these environmental services depends on the status of conservation of the ecosystems providing them.
 Modern water policy objectives are therefore defined in terms of a desired status of conservation of these water-related ecosystems.
-The choice of the appropriate policy instruments is thus based upon their ability to adapt the functioning of the economy to these goals.
+The choice of the appropriate policy instruments is thus based upon their ability to adapt the performance of the economy to these goals.

-Economic instruments are just but one kind of the different alternative means available to the ends of water policy.
+Economic instruments are just but a kind of the different alternative means available to the ends of water policy.
 The essential characteristic of an EPI is that it is an incentive deliberately designed and implemented in order to make individual economic decisions compatible with some policy goal.
-Economic instruments for sustainable water management, as considered in EPI-WATER, are consequently designed and implemented both to induce some desired changes in the behaviour of all water users in the economy (individuals, firms or collective stakeholders) and to make a real contribution to collectively agreed water policy objectives (NCEE, 2001; Stavins, 2001; Kraemer et al., 2003; UNEP, 2004; PRI, 2005; ONEMA, 2009).2
+Economic instruments for sustainable water management, as considered in EPI-WATER, are consequently designed and implemented both to induce some desired changes in the behaviour of all water users in the economy (individuals, firms or collective stakeholders) and to make a real contribution to collectively agreed water policy objectives (NCEE, 2001; Stavins, 2001; Kraemer et al., 2003; UNEP, 2004; PRI, 2005; ONEMA, 2009; OECD, 2011).3

-Yet, behavioural changes, which are the direct purpose of EPIs, are indeed just transitional objectives to meet the true aims of water policy: the optimal use of water resources and water-related ecosystems.
-The latter generally consist of achieving,3 maintaining and protecting a given ecological status of water bodies (Riegels et al., 2010).
+Yet, behavioural changes, which are the direct purpose of EPIs, are indeed just transitional objectives to meet the true aims of water policy: the collectively agreed status of water bodies.
+The latter generally consist of achieving,4 maintaining and protecting a given ecological status of water bodies (Riegels et al., 2010).